nicamanas/fwogportal/README.md

 # fwogportal

-Internal Skill-based Role Portal for Software Project Management (SPM)
+Skill-Based Role Portal for All-In-One
+(IS212 - Software Project Management)

 ## Description

-An in-depth paragraph about your project and overview of use.
+An internal Skill-Based Role Portal application, designed for All-In-One.
+For staff of All-In-One to manage skills, manage and apply for roles within the company.
+Key functionalities include:

+- User Authentication and Management
+- Creation and Update of Staff and their Skills
+- Creation and Retrieval of Role Listings - open roles in All-In-One that staff can apply for
+- Application for open roles

 ## Getting Started